 Other Payment Methods:

-Card Payments: at Postpoint outlets and Post Offices.
+Card Payments: at the following Payment Outlets in Louth and Post Offices.
 If you would like a card please contact us.

 Cash Office: in person at the Cash Office, Louth County Council, County Hall, or Town Hall, Dundalk, or Fair Street, Drogheda.